bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 ## **Step1: Create Azure DevOps Organization & Project**
-Login to your Azure DevOps portal url: https://dev.azure.com then create a Organization and Project. if your creating a project for first time then first you need to create a Organization becoz your project will be under the organization.
+Login to your Azure DevOps portal url: https://dev.azure.com then create a Organization and Project. if your creating a project for first time then first you need to create a Organization because your project will be inside the organization.

 **Create Organization**:
 click on New Organization -> Click Continue -> give name to Organization & enter captcha -> click continue.

 <img width="1915" height="834" alt="image" src="https://github.com/user-attachments/assets/dbacb6d2-8b15-4065-b240-ae29878d649a" />

 Once your done creating organization it will look as shown in below highlighted screenshot.